payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-3ds-sdk/ios-3ds-20-sdk.md

 #### Third-Party Card Tokenization

-If the card has been tokenized outside of PayU’s platform (via a third-party service), you need to provide additional tokenization information.
+If the card has been tokenized outside of PayU's platform (via a third-party service), you need to provide additional tokenization information.

 ```swift
 let cardDetails = PayU3DS2CardInfo()